kaizenberg/K8s.Probes/README.md

 - App is containerized using Docker Linux VM and saved to a private Azure Container Registry (ACR).
 - It is then hosted on Azure inside Azure Kubernetes Service (AKS) cluster.
 - App relies on an external services such as two Azure Service Bus Queues.
 - App must not start processing jobs until it ensures that all of its dependencies are accessible and hence available.
-This is readiness check.
+This is startup check.
+Kubernetes Startup probe is in ALPHA and may only be available in v1.16.
+Upgrade your cluster when it's out.
 - After successful validtion it should periodically report that it is runnning and not frozen or crashed.
-This is a liveliness check.
+This is a liveness check.

 You can read about Kubernetes Readiness & Liveliness probes.
 Then read below article to understand how this sample is designed & implemented.
 (Some work is still in progress)